tomohiro-dev/tomohiro-dev/README.md

 ## Like 🏋️‍♂️
 - Hit the Gym.
-- Development by only one programmer in private.
+- Development by only one programming in private.
 - Go into the sauna.
 - Take a bath in a hot springs.
 - Ride a road bike.(Really like TREK.)